This workshop will give overview of basic concepts and fundamentals underlying modern...

 Offered by the Harvard Catalyst the Elements of Grant Writing guide is a compilation of tools, timelines, and templates from a variety of grant-writing experts and funders designed to aid investigators in successfully applying for grants from federal, foundation, and corporate sources.
 Harvard or eCommons ID and PIN required.

-2016-2017 Foundation for the History of Women in Medicine Fellowship: Application Period Open
+2016-2017 Foundation for the History of Women in Medicine Fellowship: Application Period Extended

 A first step towards a saner, more efficient medical research enterprise.